Milon's Secret Castle: Legacy

 In 1996, a Super Famicom sequel to the game was released only in Japan, known as DoReMi Fantasy: Milon no Dokidoki Daibouken.

 There are some references to Milon's Secret Castle in a few Hudson Soft games.
 Milon made a cameo appearance in the Sega Saturn game Saturn Bomberman, and in Star Soldier there are hidden Milon tiles that can only be uncovered and destroyed for a 40,000-point bonus when certain score conditions are met.

 In 2006, a Nintendo DS puzzle game was released only in Japan under the title Milon no Hoshizora Shabon: Puzzle Kumikyoku.

-Milon's Secret Castle was one of the videogames based for Manga titled Famicom Rocky from 1985 to 1987 and Nekketsu!
+Milon's Secret Castle was one of the video games based on Manga titled Famicom Rocky from 1985 to 1987 and Nekketsu!
 Famicom Shounendan from 1986 to 1987 published by Coro Coro Comics.